Skip to main content

 Workload Identity Federation with SAML

-For advanced enterprise use-cases, SAML assertions are also supported.
-SAML is suited for organizations that already have SAML-based identity infrastructure and require integration with enterprise IdPs such as Active Directory Federation Services or similar systems.
-Keys generated with SAML assertions are created by submitting API requests to CreateAccessKeyFromSAML, and have these characteristics:
+For enterprise use cases, Object Storage also supports SAML assertions.
+SAML suits organizations that already have SAML-based identity infrastructure and require integration with enterprise IdPs such as Active Directory Federation Services or similar systems.
+To generate keys with SAML assertions, submit API requests to CreateAccessKeyFromSAML.
+These keys have the following characteristics:

 • Duration: Keys are ephemeral with a maximum lifespan of 12 hours.